q1x/listlld/README.md

 # listlld
 Zabbix Low Level Discovery from a list.
-Currently 2 discovery macros are supported at the same time.
+Currently 2 discovery macros are supported at the same time, {#NAME} and {#VALUE} by default.

 ##  Usage
 ```